Burmese Cat Profile

 - Doesn't tolerate being alone

 The Burmese has silky soft fur and a compact, muscular body.
 That’s why they’re sometimes nicknamed “bricks wrapped in silk”.
-Their original coat color is a dark brown called sable or seal.
-You can also find them in blue, champagne/chocolate, lilac and other colors.
+Their original coat color is a dark brown called sable.
+You can also find them in blue (with fawn undertones), champagne (warm beige) and platinum (with fawn undertones).
 Their heads are round while their large eyes are yellow or gold.

 The Burmese breed comes from a chocolate-colored cat called Wong Mau.
 It was brought from Burma to the USA between 1920 and 1930 by a sailor.